samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Eliminated 3+ second startup delay that was causing proxy connection failures
 - ✅ Production server bundle optimized to 33.0kb with zero Vite dependencies
 - ✅ Updated render-build.sh to use fast deployment server for all platforms
 - ✅ Verified instant server startup with immediate /health endpoint availability
+- ✅ Created production-build.js script for reliable fast builds
+- ✅ Built and tested final deployment server - ready for Replit deployment
 - ✅ Ready for successful deployment on Replit with guaranteed connection success

 ## Previous Changes